axiom-data-science/portal-docs/overview.rst

 	* **High**: The high represents the maximum value of all observations within each time bin, across years.

-	* **Mean to 10%, Mean to 90%**: Percentiles are calculated by ordering all values in the time bin across all recorded years and selecting the value at the 10% and 90% locations in the array (i.e., the shaded percentile region relays what the -typical- temperature is at that time of year excluding the 10% most extreme values on either end of the distribution).
+	* **Mean to 10%, Mean to 90%**: Percentiles are calculated by ordering all values in the time bin across all recorded years and selecting the value at the 10% and 90% locations in the array (i.e., the shaded percentile region relays what the *typical* temperature is at that time of year excluding the 10% most extreme values on either end of the distribution).

 Anomaly plots
 -------------